|Academic Profile |

 |Dr. Stephen Dimmock is an associate professor of finance at the Nanyang Business School at Nanyang Technological University in Singapore.
 Before joining NBS in June 2010, Dr. Dimmock was an assistant professor of finance at the Eli Broad College of Business at Michigan State University.
 His research interests include portfolio choice, institutional investors, endowment funds, and behavioral finance.|

 Dr. Dimmock received the Commonfund best paper award at the European Finance Association meeting in 2008 and in 2010.
-He has published in leading journals, such as the American Economic Review, Journal of Financial Economics, Review of Economics and Statistics, and Review of Financial Studies.
+He has published in leading journals, such as the American Economic Review, Journal of Finance, Journal of Financial Economics, Review of Economics and Statistics, and Review of Financial Studies.
+He is an editor of the Journal of Pension Economics and Finance, and an associate editor of the Journal of Corporate Finance and the Pacific-Basin Finance Journal.

 At NBS Dr. Dimmock teaches investments and fixed income securities.
 At Michigan State University, Dr. Dimmock taught investments and received the Finance Department’s “Excellence in Teaching” award.
 While a Ph.D. student at the University of Illinois, Dr. Dimmock won the Crowley-Santow Award for Teaching Excellence.